sihaohuanguc/sihaohuanguc.github.io/README.md

 # News
 1. I'm going to do a poster presentation at 2022 UChicago Molecular Biosciences Retreat on Oct 14-15!
-2. A new co-authored paper has been submitted afrer revision on Monday, Sep 12.
+2. A new co-authored paper has been accepted on Monday, Sep 26!
+Congrats to the first author, Chris!
 Hope to see it online soon!

 # Contact
 Email: sihaohuang1024@gmail.com